 New York City Gay Men’s Chorus is a world-class, world-renowned New York institution and a pioneering voice for the LGBTQ community.

 NYCGMC is comprised of 275 talented singers of various ages, backgrounds, and experiences.
 Together, we produce a vibrant sound and energy that audiences can feel and connect with.
-Through the power of this sound, and our spectacular performances, we are fearless champions for love, equality, and acceptance.
+Through the technical quality and sheer power of this sound, and our spectacular performances, we are fearless champions for love, equality, and acceptance.
 Our reputation grows year on year.
-As you can see from the pictures below, we sing in a very wide variety of settings, and always seem to succeed in raising the roof!
+As you can see from the pictures below, we sing in a very wide variety of settings, and always seem to succeed in moving people, and raising the roof!

 with a few of our crazy Youth Pride Chorus Alumni;